ShubhG02/Data_Science_Intern_DataGlacier/README.md

 Cloud and API Deployment

 In this week, we created the machine learning model using the Flask Framework which predict the salary by providing information like experience , test score and interview score and Deployed it on an open source cloud using Heroku which based on API as well as web app.

+******* WEEK 6 *******

+File Ingestion and schema

+In this week, we took large size of data and first applied different methods of reading like Dask, Modlin, ray, and Pandas to check the computational efficiency.
+After that, we apply basic validation on data columns and then we validate number of columns and column name of ingested file with YAML.
+In the end we write the file (txt) in gz format and get the summary of the file.